-- 2.1.1 As a minimum, the following questions shall be addressed when assessing any potential change to an existing LDPS: - a) Is new or cascaded rolling stock being introduced to the route? - b) With which categories of LDPS is the rolling stock compatible? - c) Has the infrastructure on the route been upgraded? - d) Is the infrastructure suitable for a different category of LDPS? - e) Are any increased maintenance costs justified by the benefits?
+- 2.1.1 As a minimum, the following factors shall be included in the assessment of any potential change to an existing LDPS: - a) Is new or cascaded rolling stock being introduced to the route? - b) With which categories of LDPS is the rolling stock compatible? - c) Has the infrastructure on the route been upgraded? - d) Is the infrastructure suitable for a different category of LDPS? - e) Are any increased maintenance costs justified by the business benefits?